fairbrother-lab/LariatMapper/README.md

 ## Installation
-LariatMapper can be installed in a Linux system or a MacOS system.
-It will not work in Windows.
+LariatMapper can be installed in a Linux or macOS system.
+It does not work in Windows.

 You can download it in a command line terminal with [git](https://git-scm.com/):